arvo-tuni/teda/README.md

-# Gaze analysis & visualization for tests in ARVO
+# EAKR gaze data analysis & visualization app

 **NOTE!** The description below applies only when using client (visualization in a browser) and server (log reading) sides as separate applications.
 It is recommended for non-developers to use a single-bundled app compiled for Windows that can be downloaded from [here](https://github.com/arvo-tuni/teda/releases)